-The reason it’s so difficult to get, and remain physically fit is because we are surviving with extremely busy lifestyle.
+The reason it’s so difficult to get and remain physically fit is that we are surviving with an extremely busy lifestyle.
+We don’t know How to Find Time for Fitness in Busy Schedule.
 We have work, companions, family, and so on.
 Each and every day there is such a great amount to do — so much going on!
 Clearly, the individuals who are successful at changing their wellbeing and keeping up great physical wellness have much less going on in their lives than we do, correct?

 So why does it so often feel like we don’t have time to eat right and exercise?
 I’ve been forced to ponder that query often because it is by far and away the most popular excuse given for why so many people “can’t” make a commitment to building a better body.